 If your loved one has passed without a valid Will, an application needs to be made to the court to appoint a person to act as administrator of the estate.
 This is called a Grant of Letters of Administration.

 Many lawyers now offer video and phone consultations, and some also provide online services where Wills can be completed from home.
-The key to choosing an online provider is to look for those where lawyers are involved in the drafting process.
+The most important thing to consider is that a lawye is involved in the drafting process.
 This ensures a professional has written a Will that is tailored to your personal circumstances.

 Remember, a Will is not just a tick-the-box exercise, and involves careful planning of your estate.